aai-osp-fe/aai-osp-android-sdk-demo/README.md

 ### Start a flow

 When the SDK initialization is successful, register the nodes for the functionalities you need.
-For example, if you need to use Document and Selfie functionalities, then register these two nodes.
+For example, if you need to use Selfie functionalities, then register the node.

 ```kotlin
 OSPSdk.instance